Product Voice Solutions Security Pricing Dashboard Docs Blog Log In Book a Demo Start Free Trial →

 Telegram Integration

 Connect a Telegram bot to Dockbox so users can message the AI assistant through Telegram.
+Dockbox uses long polling, so no webhook URL or SSL certificate is required for the bot itself.

 Create a Telegram Bot